v2sCollections/Constellation/README.md

 ![](https://s11.gifyu.com/images/SgFMA.jpg)

 - ![](https://s11.gifyu.com/images/SgFpv.png)Friendly fire is enabled among allied NPCs.
+- Grenades become a more prominent part of NPC strategy- All changes affect all NPCs, including companions.
+- NPCs are more inclined to shoot their weapons.
+- NPCs fire from cover and change their positions more frequently.
+- NPCs accuracy gets a slight but noticeable upgrade.
 - Reduced multiplier for how much light affects stealth.
 - Reduced stealth penalty for running.
 - Reduced NPC reaction and idle times.
 - Reduced detection of sleeping NPCs.
 - Reduced enemy detection in exteriors slightly.
-- NPCs are more inclined to shoot their weapons.
-- They'll fire from cover and change their positions more frequently.
-- NPCs' accuracy gets a slight but noticeable upgrade.
-- Grenades become a more prominent part of NPC strategy- All changes affect all NPCs, including companions.
-- Increased weapon reload speed by 25 percent.
+- Increased weapon reload speed by 25%.
 - Increased the speed of equpping weapons.
 It comes with various speed multipliers for you to choose from.
 - Increased the firing speed of the micro gun.
+- Removes the tint, dirt, and glare from all reflex sights, making it easier to see your target.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)